-Ask yourself: How do I feel about this particular situation and the individual/s involved?
-How are my life experiences influencing my reaction?
-What are the family/cultural/societal traditions and customs that are influencing my reaction?
+uiu es, blases and prior experiences. yourself: How do I feel about this particular situation and the individual/s involved?
+How are my life experien reaction?
+What are the family/cultural/societal traditions and customs that are influencing my reaction? ces influencing